ArctosDB/documentation-wiki/_documentation/collection.markdown

 Foreign key to [https://arctos.database.museum/info/ctDocumentation.cfm?table=ctcollection_terms](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctcollection_terms).

-A terms document is intended to supplement and clarify licenses.
-Collections may create their own terms documents, but an Arctos-wide approach is encouraged where possible.
+Terms are a well-considered code of conduct intended to supplement and clarify licenses that anyone who uses data downloaded from a collection is expected to uphold.
+These terms should model a set of ethical behaviors and help us to build a vibrant community intended to support efforts to make collection data as complete, discoverable, and accessible as possible.
+Collections wishing to provide their own terms must also provide a URL for the document; an Arctos-wide approach is encouraged where possible.
 Terms should not be confused or counfounded with data licenses, loan policies, or loan agreements.

 * Discussion: [https://github.com/ArctosDB/arctos/issues/7861](https://github.com/ArctosDB/arctos/issues/7861)